 Introduction to Power Converter Concepts

 Throughout the following posts, basic concepts of the electrical energy conversion process, together with indicators of conversion quality, are introduced.
 We need to establish a specific set of objectives for a converter.
 It is important to identify performance measures to determine ether objectives are being met.
 How can user expectations for a power supply be translated into design goals?
 How do we talk about performance of quality?
 What should a converter try to accomplish?
 It is easy to demand a perfect power converter.
 Often, a power electronics engineer must work with a user toward reasonable performance and cost objectives.
-Below, an example of the interior circuits of a commercial power supply is shown.
+Below, an example of the interior circuits of a is shown.
 A perfect converter is impossible and a near-perfect one might involve considerable expense.
 How can the user’s need be met with a reliable, efficient, cost-effective circuit?

 Any converter design is constrained by Kirchhoff’s Voltage Law and Kirchhoff’s Current Law.
 The concept of source conversion is developed to link the circuit laws wo basic converter organization.
 As we shall see, current sources are just as common in power electronics as voltage sources.